 I’m so grateful to everyone who has helped me along my path, whether personally or professionally.
 My school friends who are still my best friends to this day.
 The friends I’ve made along the way on sets and shoots, the directors who’ve cast me in the past.
 My therapist, my Canadian friend who did so much for me and the people I’ve connected with so far whilst reaching out about C-PTSD.
 Of course, I’m deeply grateful for my husband and son.

-To end this long story, at this point in my life, I have had full apologies from nearly all the people who hurt me when I was a child.
-I’m working on healing myself, I’ve gone down some strange roads in the name of healing.
+To end this long story, at this point in my life I’m working on healing myself, I’ve gone down some strange roads in the name of healing.
 I’m still very much in the process and frequently making mistakes along the way, as humans are apt to do.
 I’m a very long way from the person I used to be though, that fills me with pride.

 But mostly I feel love.
 The only thing I want is for everyone to heal as much as they can now we’re in a different world.
 In this day and age everyone knows so much more about trauma and the impact our actions have on others.
 Everyone who hurt me was hurting inside themselves, unheard children in adult bodies screaming for love they so desperately needed in a way they had never experienced.
 I hope I can share as much unconditional love as I can while still protecting myself.